Outstanding

 How is a financial debt handled?

-There can be many reasons why an outstanding debt arises.
-Often an outstanding debt is simple, but it can also be a deliberate act on the part of the debtor, for example, if the debtor does not have the funds to pay or repay, or if the debtor for some reason does not want to pay.
+There can be many reasons for an outstanding debt to arise.
+Often an outstanding debt is simple, but it can also be a deliberate action by the debtor, for example if the debtor does not have the means to pay or repay, or if the debtor for some reason does not want to pay.

 A receivable is treated as an asset for accounting purposes and thus as part of a company's balance sheet.
 In company accounts, a financial receivable is often recorded as 'trade receivables'.